AIVIETNAM-AIO-ChimCanhCut/warm-up-01-classification/README.md

 # AIO-2026-WARMUP

-A modular machine learning project designed for high-performance experimentation and reproducible research.
-This project leverages `uv` for dependency management, ensuring fast, deterministic builds and a clean development environment.
+A warm-up machine learning project for AIO2026, focusing on .
+This project leverages `uv` for dependency management.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 You will need [uv](https://github.com/astral-sh/uv) installed to manage the environment and dependencies.